 This will be worth 100 marks - there will be 25 multiple choice questions (worth 3 marks each) all of which will be chosen from the 10 Chapter Review Questions as well as the questions asked in the Chapter Quizzes covered in the 10 Chapters.
 In addition there will be a selection of 5 images and each will require a written response from you.
 Each image will require you to identify it and to write about the image with as much information as you can.
-They will each be worth 2 marks for correct identification and a maximum of an additional 3 marks for the discussion you submit.
-The Final Exam will be done in Finals Week and will last 75 minutes.
+They will each be worth 2 marks for correct and precise identification of the image and a maximum of an additional 3 marks for the discussion you submit.
+The Final Exam will be done in Finals Week and will be timed at 75 minutes.